Welcome to

 Jen wants to start a revolution to force the government to change its

 policy toward third children.
-Luke wants to solve the food shortage so
+Luke wants to solve the food

 there will not be aneed to curtail the population.